azrael783/tor-socks-proxy/README.md

 # tor-socks-proxy

-A small tor proxy image to use with our lovely Raspberry Pi and also "normal" Linux platforms (I just had fun to build up the CI/CD with Github :-) ).
+A small tor proxy image without relay/exit feature to use with our lovely Raspberry Pi, or other ARM featured platforms and also "normal" Linux platforms (I just had fun to build up the CI/CD with Github :-) ).
 Inspired by [this blog](https://www.blog.berrybase.de/blog/2021/01/16/tor-proxy-server-so-surfst-du-anonym-mit-dem-pi/) post and the images from [peterdavehello](https://hub.docker.com/r/peterdavehello/tor-socks-proxy) and [x86txt](https://hub.docker.com/r/x86txt/tor-socks-proxy) I decided to create my own image for the "ARM" platform to run on a Rasperry Pi for example.

 # Usage